xjulio/helm-charts/README.md

 helm repo add xjulio https://xjulio.github.io/helm-charts
 ```

-You can then run `helm search repo prometheus-community` to see the charts.
+You can then run `helm search repo xjulio` to see the charts.

 ## Contributing